FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 up its computations by transpiling your Python code to C. Theano inspired many frameworks like [Tensorflow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/) but is considered deprecated today and cannot rival the speed of modern frameworks anymore.
-For the latter, I used PyMC3 mostly with [Markov chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC) based methods, which is a sampling method and computationally quite demanding, while [variational inference (VI)](https://en.wikipedia.org/wiki/Variational_Bayesian_methods) methods are much faster.
+For the latter, I used PyMC3 mostly with [Markov chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC) based methods, which are sampling algorithms and thus computationally quite demanding, while [variational inference (VI)](https://en.wikipedia.org/wiki/Variational_Bayesian_methods) methods are much faster.
 But also when using VI, which PyMC3 also supports, it never really allowed me to deal with larger datasets rendering
 Bayesian Hierarchical Modelling (BHM) a wonderful tool that sadly could not be applied in many suitable projects due to its computational costs.